Patrick Abercrombie: Career

-In the 1920s and 1930s, Abercrombie developed a specialty in regional planning, became chairman of the Council for the Preservation of Rural England in 1926, and was on the Council of the Town and Country Planning Association.
+Throughout his life, he devoted his time to civic bodies.
+He was a founding member of the Town Planning Institute (TPI) formed in 1914 and became its president in 1925.
+In the 1920s and 1930s, Abercrombie developed a specialty in regional planning.
+He became chairman of the Council for the Preservation of Rural England in 1926, and was on the Council of the Town and Country Planning Association.

 In 1937, he served as President of the Geographical Association.
 His Presidential Address was entitled 'Geography - the Basis of Planning'.

 Greater London planning

 He is best known for the post-Second World War replanning of London.
 In 1943 he created the County of London Plan, and in 1944 the Greater London Plan, together commonly referred to as the Abercrombie Plan.
 The latter document was an extended and more thorough product than the 1943 publication.
-The Greater London Plan proposed that physical growth of London should be stopped by a green belt and that over a million people should move out to expanded towns beyond it.
+Abercrombie conceived the Ringways scheme of London in 1944, proposing four ringroads around Greater London.

 In 1945 he published A Plan for the City & County of Kingston upon Hull, with the assistance of Sir Edwin Lutyens.
 Lutyens had died the year before publication whilst much of the plan was being finalised, and the plan was ultimately rejected by the Councillors of Hull.